scfengv/ML-Mathematical-and-Statistical-foundation-of-Shrinkage-method/README.md

 # Shrinkage method in Mathematic and Statistic

-Shrinkage method 包含了 Lasso regression 和 Ridge regression 兩種，可以視為 Ordinary Least square 的修正。Ordinary Least square 存在著一個問題，OLS model 可以很好的擬合一個 Training data (Low Bias)，但會在未知的 data (Validation, Testing data) 表現較差，稱為 High Variance，原因多半是因為在擬合 Training set 的時候有 Overfitting 發生。為了修正這個問題，引入了 Shrinkage method，藉由一個和 model 和 data 無關的 $\lambda$  項 (penalty term) 來調節每個變數對於模型的權重，藉由「不要預測那麼準」(Increase Bias) 的方式來提升模型對於未知的資料的可預測性 (Reduce Variance)。這個 Variance 和 Bias 的消長過程稱為 Variance-Bias Trade-off，而最佳的平衡點 $\lambda$ 可以透過 Cross Validation 的方式找到。
+Shrinkage methods include Lasso regression and Ridge regression, which can be seen as modifications of Ordinary Least Squares (OLS).
+OLS has a problem: the OLS model can fit the training data very well (low bias), but performs poorly on unseen data (validation and testing data), exhibiting high variance.
+This is often due to overfitting when fitting the training set.
+To address this issue, shrinkage methods introduce a $\lambda$ term (penalty term) that is independent of the model and data to adjust the weight of each variable in the model.
+By “not predicting so accurately” (increasing bias), we enhance the model’s predictability on unseen data (reducing variance).
+This trade-off between variance and bias is known as the Variance-Bias Trade-off, and the optimal balance point $\lambda$ can be found through cross-validation.

 ![Untitled](https://github.com/scfengv/Mathematical-and-Statistical-foundation-of-Shrinkage-method/assets/123567363/bb9513c4-3c60-4028-bb50-d7cfdfed78c5)

 Fig. 1 [1]

-Fig. 2 即是一個很好的例子，藍線 ($\lambda = 0$) 代表 OLS，在右圖可以很清楚地看到這條線產生了 Overfitting，太過度被某些的資料點影響導致模型不太可能可以應用在普遍的情況，在引入 $\lambda$ 後，會在擬合時傾向對某變數產生很大權重的時候對其做「懲罰」，而降低權重以此避免 Overfitting。但這項 $\lambda$ 也不可以太大，如左圖的 $\lambda = 100$ (紅線)，回歸線變為一條幾乎是平坦的直線 ( $y = 1.7$ )，也就是說不管 $x_1$ 為多少，模型都猜 $y=1.7$，這是一個明顯的 Underfitting 的現象。而 $\lambda$ 的調節也可以透過做 Cross Validation 的方式去判斷。
+Figure 2 is an excellent example.
+The blue line ($\lambda = 0$) represents OLS.
+In the right figure, we can clearly see that this line results in overfitting, being overly influenced by certain data points, making the model less applicable in general situations.
+After introducing $\lambda$, the fitting process tends to “penalize” variables when they acquire large weights, reducing the weights to avoid overfitting.
+However, $\lambda$ cannot be too large.
+For instance, when $\lambda = 100$ (red line) in the left figure, the regression line becomes almost flat ($y = 1.7$), meaning that regardless of the value of $x_1$, the model predicts $y = 1.7$.
+This is a clear case of underfitting.
+The adjustment of $\lambda$ can be determined through cross-validation.

 <img width="500" src="https://github.com/scfengv/Mathematical-and-Statistical-foundation-of-Shrinkage-method/assets/123567363/e2b9dd5a-9789-4f6a-a273-7e6b24c90db8">
 <img width="300" src="https://github.com/scfengv/Mathematical-and-Statistical-foundation-of-Shrinkage-method/assets/123567363/9f9a4eaa-6a63-4bef-bc05-d37c1e5e6a8d">
 Fig. 2 [2] & Fig. 3 [3]

-以下會分別透過 Bayesian 和 Gradient Descent 的方式去嘗試說明 Shrinkage method 是如何透過 $\lambda$ penalty term 去對 OLS model 做修正
+Below, I will attempt to explain how shrinkage methods use the $\lambda$ penalty term to adjust the OLS model from both Bayesian and Gradient Descent perspectives.

 ## Bayesian